MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_07_Windows_PowerShell_Scripting.md

 ### Task 1: Create services.txt with service names

 1. Select **Start**, enter **powersh**, and then select **Windows PowerShell**.
-1. At the Windows PowerShell prompt, enter the following command, and then select Enter:
+1. At the Windows PowerShell prompt, enter the following command, and then press the Enter key:

    ```powershell
    Set-Location E:\Mod07\Labfiles
    ```

-1. At the Windows PowerShell prompt, enter the following command, and then select Enter:
+1. At the Windows PowerShell prompt, enter the following command, and then press the Enter key:

    ```powershell
    New-Item services.txt -ItemType File
    ```

-1. At the Windows PowerShell prompt, enter the following command, and then select Enter:
+1. At the Windows PowerShell prompt, enter the following command, and then press the Enter key:

    ```powershell
    Get-Service "Print Spooler" | Select -ExpandProperty Name | Out-File services.txt -Append
    ```

-1. At the Windows PowerShell prompt, enter the following command, and then select Enter:
+1. At the Windows PowerShell prompt, enter the following command, and then press the Enter key:

    ```powershell
    Get-Service "Windows Time" | Select -ExpandProperty Name | Out-File services.txt -Append